At Rambus, we create cutting-edge semiconductor and IP products, spanning memory and interfaces to security, smart sensors and lighting.

-Designed to be integrated in secure MCUs (microcontrollers), the RT-260 Root of Trust (formerly VaultIP) is a FIPS 140-2 CMVP certified hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.
+Designed to be integrated in secure MCUs (microcontrollers), the RT-260 Root of Trust (formerly VaultIP) is a FIPS 140-3 CMVP compliant hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.

-Featuring a state-machine architecture with dedicated secure memories, the RT-260 hardware Root of Trust provides a variety of DPA(Differential Power Analysis) and standard cryptographic accelerators including AES, RSA, and ECC.
+Featuring a firmware-controlled architecture with dedicated secure memories, the RT-260 hardware Root of Trust provides a variety of cryptographic accelerators including DPA protection for AES, RSA, and ECC.
 Ideal as a secure services and key manager for MCU (microcontroller) devices, the RT-260 Root of Trust offers the best balance of size and performance available on the market.

 The RT-260 offers a series of key security use cases ‘out of the box’, including: